netdata/learn/docs/cloud/monitor/notifications.md

 You can now choose to enable or disable any of the available and active notification methods.

+## Flood protection

+If a node has too many state changes like firing too many alarms or going from reachable to unreachable, Netdata Cloud enables flood protection.
+As long as a node is on flood protection mode, Netdata Cloud does not send notifications about this node in order to produce less noise.
+But please, go to the node and check what's going.

 ## Anatomy of an alarm notification

 Email alarm notifications show the following information: